IPhone SE (3rd generation)

 The third-generation iPhone SE (also known as the iPhone SE 3 or the iPhone SE 2022) is a smartphone designed and developed by Apple.
 It is part of the 15th generation of the iPhone, alongside the iPhone 13 and 13 Mini and iPhone 13 Pro and 13 Pro Max models.
 Apple announced the third-generation iPhone SE on March 8, 2022, as the successor to the second-generation iPhone SE of 2020.
 Pre-orders began on March 11, 2022, and the phone was released afterwards on March 18, 2022.
 It was released with a starting price of US$429, a $30 increase over its predecessor.

-The third-generation iPhone SE has the same dimensions and form factor as the second-generation iPhone SE.
-The third-generation iPhone SE has a similar design to the iPhone 8 and similar internal hardware components to the iPhone 13 series, including the A15 Bionic system-on-chip and 5G connectivity.
+Externally, the third-generation iPhone SE, just like the second-generation iPhone SE but unlike the first-generation iPhone SE, has the same dimensions and form factor as the iPhone 8, with a similar design.
+Internally, the third-generation iPhone SE has similar hardware components to the iPhone 13 series, including the A15 Bionic system-on-chip and 5G connectivity.
 The third-generation iPhone SE is the last iPhone to feature 4 GB of RAM, as well as 64 GB of internal storage, a home button with Touch ID, and an LCD screen.

-To comply with European Union mandates, the iPhone SE (third generation), as well as all the iPhone 14 models, were discontinued in the European Union (as well as Switzerland and Northern Ireland) on December 28, 2024 and the rest of the world on February 19, 2025, completing the iPhone's transition from the Lightning connector to USB-C.

-On February 19, 2025, Apple unveiled the iPhone 16e as the successor to the third-generation iPhone SE.
+To comply with European Union mandates, the iPhone SE (third generation), as well as all the iPhone 14 models, were discontinued in the European Union (as well as Switzerland and Northern Ireland) on December 28, 2024, and the rest of the world on February 19, 2025, completing the iPhone's transition from the Lightning connector to USB-C. Apple unveiled the iPhone 16e as the successor to the third-generation iPhone SE on the same day.